troglobit/finit/README.md

   The `inetd` directive can also have ` -- Optional Description`, only Finit does not output this text on the console when launching inetd services.
 Instead this text is sent to syslog.
+More on inetd below.

 * `runparts <DIR>`